skybrud/Skybrud.LinkPicker/README.md

 [UmbracoPackage]: https://our.umbraco.org/projects/backoffice-extensions/skybrudlinkpicker/
 [GitHubRelease]: https://github.com/skybrud/Skybrud.LinkPicker/releases

-## Usage
+## Using the property editor

-The link picker (both single and multi) saves an array of link picker items.
+The link picker (both single and multi) saves a list of link picker items.
 Technically the single link picker is a multi link picker, but limited to one item.

 To get a list of link picker items, you could simply use `GetPropertyValue` as you're used to: